 Learning in community is rich.
 We encourage groups to gather together to share a meal and engage with TEL courses and seminars.
 Perhaps part of the TEL program may serve your congregation's adult education needs.
 Or perhaps there are a number of people in different churches in your area who want to move more deeply into progressive Christian ministry.
 The TEL Program Coordinator can help you form a group in your community.
 Congregations are invited to consider becoming a TEL Host Site.

-Becoming a TEL Host Site is more than "providing space and access" to a virtual classroom experience.
-As a host site, your congregation can become a community center for gathering adult learners who want to deepen their theological and spiritual knowledge or explore new avenues of learning and sharing a progressive perspective of Christian faith and practice.
-Our hope is that our host sites will foster the building of community among our learners within a regional cohort context.
-Host sites will receive a TEL Starter Kit which will provide guidelines for being a successful host site along with materials to help publicize the program.
-Additionally, host sites will receive a small stipend to assist with the cost of hospitality snacks and a voucher for a free PSR Summer Session course registration.
+Becoming a TEL Host Site is more than simply providing space and access to a virtual classroom experience.
+As a host site, your congregation can become a community center for gathering adult learners who want to deepen their theological and spiritual knowledge, and explore new avenues of learning and sharing a progressive perspective of Christian faith and practice.
+Our hope is that TEL host sites will build a community of learners within a regional cohort context.

 TEL courses may be taken for continuing education units (CEUs).
 One CEU is awarded for each ten hours of contact and study.
 Foundations courses award 1.6 units and seminars award 0.3 units.

 Some denominations or conferences may recognize TEL courses or the Certificate of Theolological Education for Leadership (CTEL) as fulfilling requirements for certification or other needs.
-This is the case with the Certified Lay Minister (CLayM) program of the California Nevada Annual Conference of the United Methodist Church, and the Metropolitan Community Churches' L.E.A.D. lay leadership program, CTEL is a provider of online coursework.
-Speak with your conference ministers if you wish to see TEL become a formal part of ministerial or lay leadership formation.
+For the Certified Lay Minister (CLayM) program of the California Nevada Annual Conference of the United Methodist Church, and the Metropolitan Community Churches' L.E.A.D. lay leadership program, CTEL is a provider of online coursework.
+Speak with your conference ministers if you wish to see TEL become a formal part of ministerial or lay leadership formation in your area.